Meet Alex (she/her)

 What is neurodiversity/neurodivergence?

-Neurodiversity as a concept was coined by Australian sociologist Judy Singer in the late 1990s.
+This concept was coined by Australian sociologist Judy Singer in the late 1990s.
 It recognises and celebrates the natural variations in human neurology and cognitive functioning, promoting the idea that neurological differences (or ‘neurodivergences’ such as autism, ADHD and dyslexia) are simply variations of the human brain contributing to diversity within humanity, rather than disorders that need to be cured.
 It's much like the scientific concept of biodiversity, which is essential for a species and ecological community to thrive.

 The neurodiversity movement challenges the traditional medical model of viewing neuro-differences as innately problematic, instead advocating for the acceptance of diverse neurological profiles, and the inclusion and equal rights of neurodivergent individuals.
 The movement recognises that neurodivergent people possess unique strengths and perspectives that contribute to the richness of humanity (definition paraphrased from this website).